Diabetic Nephropathy Workup

 Urinalysis

-A 24-hour urinalysis for urea, creatinine, and protein is extremely useful in quantifying protein losses and estimating the glomerular filtration rate (GFR).
+A 24-hour urinalysis for urea, creatinine, and protein is extremely useful in quantifying protein losses and estimating the GFR.
 Typically, the urinalysis results from a patient with established diabetic nephropathy show proteinuria varying from 150 mg/dL to greater than 300 mg/dL, glucosuria, and occasional hyaline casts.

-Microalbuminuria is defined as albumin excretion of more than 20 μg/min, or albumin-to-creatinine ratio (µg/g) > 30.
-This phase indicates incipient diabetic nephropathy and calls for aggressive management, at which stage the disease may be potentially reversible (ie, microalbuminuria can regress).
+Microalbuminuria is defined as albumin excretion of more than 20 μg/min or an albumin-to-creatinine ratio (µg/g) of greater than 30.
+This phase indicastes incipient diabetic nephropathy and calls for aggressive management, at which stage the disease may be potentially reversible (ie, microalbuminuria can regress).
 (See the image below.)

 Blood Tests

-Blood tests, including calculation of GFR (by various formulas, such as the Modification of Diet in Renal Disease [MDRD] formula), are helpful in monitoring for the progression of kidney disease and in assessing its stage.
+Blood tests, including calculation of GFR (by various formulas, such as the MDRD formula), are helpful in monitoring for the progression of kidney disease and in assessing its stage.

 Serum and Urinary Electrophoresis